PRIMA: Pre-Training with Risk-Integrated Image--Metadata Alignment for Medical Diagnosis with LLM-Based Feature Aggregation: Abstract

 \section{Abstract}

 Medical diagnosis requires the effective synthesis of visual manifestations and clinical metadata.
 However, existing methods often treat metadata as isolated tags, failing to exploit the rich semantic knowledge embedded in clinical descriptions.
 We propose PRIMA (Pre-training with Risk-integrated Image-Metadata Alignment), a framework that integrates domain-specific knowledge into multi-modal representation learning.
-We first curate an expert corpus of risk-disease correlations via Retrieval-Augmented Generation (RAG) to refine Clinical ModernBERT, embedding diagnostic priors into the text encoder.
-To bridge the modality gap, we introduce a dual-encoder pre-training strategy utilizing DINOv3 and our refined BERT, optimized by a suite of four complementary loss functions.
+We first curate a corpus of risk--disease correlations via Retrieval-Augmented Generation (RAG) to refine Clinical ModernBERT, embedding diagnostic priors into the text encoder.
+To bridge the modality gap, we introduce a dual-encoder pre-training strategy utilizing DINOv3 and our refined Clinical ModernBERT, optimized by a suite of four complementary loss functions.
 These losses are designed to capture multi-granular semantic alignment and handle the ambiguity of clinical correlations through soft labels.
-Finally, we leverage Qwen-3 to fuse these aligned features for precise disease classification.
-Extensive experiments demonstrate that PRIMA effectively harmonizes pixel-level features with abstract clinical expertise, significantly outperforming other state-of-the-art methods.
-Notably, our framework achieves superior robustness without the need for massive data collection or exhaustive computational resources.
-Our code will be made public upon acceptance.
+Finally, we leverage Qwen3 to fuse these aligned features for precise disease classification.
+Extensive experiments demonstrate that PRIMA effectively harmonizes pixel-level features with abstract clinical expertise.
+Across PAD-UFES-20 and AQUA, PRIMA achieves average F1-scores of 72.04\% and 85.22\%, outperforming strong image-only, metadata-fusion, and medical vision-language baselines.
+Notably, our framework achieves strong performance without requiring massive data collection or exhaustive computational resources.
+Our code is available at \url{https://github.com/yqwang01/PRIMA}.